working-in-laboratory-picture-id506712124-min

 Step one: Graduate from high school or earn a GED (four years).
 High school students aspiring to pursue careers as forensic biologists are advised to take as many natural science and mathematics courses as possible, as well as public speaking and criminal justice courses, if available.
 Students are advised to keep their GPAs high to gain admission into a reputable and accredited four-year college or university.

 Step two: Enroll in an undergraduate program (four years).
-Students seeking admission to an undergraduate degree program should look for colleges or universities with at least regional accreditation from an entity recognized by the Council for Higher Education Accreditation (CHEA) such as the Higher Learning Commission (HLC).
+Students seeking admission to an undergraduate degree program should look for colleges or universities with at least regional accreditation from an entity recognized by the Council for Higher Education Accreditation (CHEA), such as the Higher Learning Commission (HLC).

 Step three: Earn a forensic science certificate (optional, six to 12 months).
 An undergraduate certificate program is designed for students who have earned a BA or BS in chemistry, biology, or natural science.
 Florida International University (FIU) offers a FEPAC-accredited undergraduate certificate for students majoring in chemistry or biological sciences from FIU who want to pursue a career in a forensic science laboratory.

 Step four: Gain professional experience (timeline varies).
 Graduates with a forensic biology or biology degree and certificate are advised to gain experience through paid work or internship opportunities during or after their undergraduate studies.
-While it is uncommon, some crime scene investigation positions require police academy training, details that can be investigated at a local city level.
+While uncommon, some crime scene investigation positions require police academy training, details that can be investigated at a local city level.

 Step five: Attend a graduate program in forensic biology (optional, two years).
 Forensic biologists wanting to further their careers or specialize in tracks such as DNA analysis are advised to pursue a master’s degree in forensic biology.